 Additionally, visitors to lakes and ponds are advised to keep a look out for areas where bright green or blue-green visible scums are forming.

 For more information and what to look out for see below or check out http://edit.ecan.govt.nz/services/online-services/monitoring/swimming-water-quality/Pages/Potentially-Toxic-Cyanobacteria.aspx

 Lake Warnings in place for toxic algal blooms - Updated 20 November 2014

 Te Wairewa/Lake Forsyth – no warning in place

 Recent water testinghas shown that concentrations of potentially toxic cyanobacteria are now belowthe trigger levels that are of concern to public health.
 Environment Canterburywill continue to monitor the lagoon on a monthly basis.
 The public will beinformed if testing shows that concentrations have increased and there is riskto public health again.

-There is a bloom of the potentially toxic cyanobacteria Anabaena present at Lake Roundabout, in the Ashburton basin.
+Recent water testing has shown that there is a bloom of the potentially toxic cyanobacteria Picocyanobacteria.
+At present there are no blooms of the more conspicuous scum forming toxic taxa Nodularia or Anabaena.
 The Canterbury Medical Officer of Health, Dr Alistair Humphrey, has issued a health warning and advises people to avoid contact with water at this lake until further notice.
 Environment Canterbury will continue to monitor the lake and the public will be advised when the algal bloom has cleared.

 (03) 353 9007